- History of Shaw Hill

 We consider it vital that our pupils know how to conduct themselves as strong, honest and law-abiding citizens and have pride in themselves, their communities and their country.

-Through lessons, assemblies, school trips, visitors and workshops we prepare children for opportunities in later life.
-There are additional activities within the school year with a specific focus, e.g. bullying, e-safety, aspirations for the future and stranger danger.
+Through weekly time-tabled lessons, assemblies, school trips, visitors and workshops we prepare children for opportunities in later life.
+There are additional activities within the school year with a specific focus, e.g. bullying and e-safety.

 During their time at school children learn to identify different emotions and understand how to deal with them and where to seek support.
 Our children develop their independence, use of initiative and the ability to work both independently and in cooperation with others who have different faiths and beliefs.